eclipse-ecal/ecal/doc/rst/getting_started/hello_world_python_proto.rst

    If you would omit passing the type here, you would still be able to receive the messages, but eCAL Mon would only display a boring hexadecimal representation of the content.

-   **Line 35-38** instanciate the protobuf message and fill it with content.
+   **Line 35-38** instantiate the protobuf message and fill it with content.

    **Line 43** sends the entire protobuf message out to all subscribers on the topic.